National security directive: Truman and Eisenhower administrations

 National security directives were quite different in the early period of the Cold War.
 A 1988 General Accounting Office (GAO) investigation into national security directives left out the directives from the Truman and Eisenhower years because "they were not structured in a way to allow categorization."
 The study nevertheless made note of two types of directives.
 The first was "policy papers" which could contain policy recommendations, in which case the president might decide to approve the policy by writing his signature.
 A famous example of such a policy paper is NSC 68.
 GAO also noted another type of directive called "NSC Actions", which were "numbered records of decisions that were reached at NSC meetings.

 Kennedy and Johnson administrations

 The Kennedy administration which took office in 1961 reorganized the NSC and began issuing National Security Action Memoranda (NSAMs).
 Many NSAMs were signed in Kennedy's name by National Security Advisor McGeorge Bundy, although Kennedy sometimes signed them personally.
 Lyndon B. Johnson continued issuing NSAMs where Kennedy left off, although issuing only 99 directives as compared to Kennedy's 273.

 Reagan administration

 A 1986 National Security Decision Directive gave the State Department authority and responsibility to coordinate responses to international terrorism across government agencies including the CIA, DoD, and FBI.
 This was intended to reduce interagency conflicts which were observed in the response to the hijacking of the Achille Lauro cruise ship.
 The State Department's Bureau of Counterterrorism continues this coordinating function.

+Second Trump administration

+Under the Trump administration, National Security Directives were renamed "National Security Presidential Memoranda", or NSPMs.
+On September 25, 2025, Trump issued National Security Presidential Memorandum/NSPM-7, titled "Countering Domestic Terrorism and Organized Political Violence".